-The story is still king—Stories tell you the direction, and design takes it to the next level.
+Stories tell you the direction, and design takes it to the next level.
 “A story needs to earn its design,” Kia Makarechi said.
 The players, the scene, the news – it takes the proper content to produce creative materials that back the story.

-It’s all about co-creation— You don’t have to know the ending to tell a story.
+You don’t have to know the ending to tell a story.
 In fact, open dialogue allows your audience to make their own endings.
 “Respect the intelligence of your audience,” Dena Blevins noted.
 “Leave the story unfinished, let people tell their own stories” Give them the platform and help them get started – you’ll be amazed how creative people can be when they’re encourage to share their own journey.

-Make it personal—Human stories are the most engaging, and the “nuance of human eye and emotion” will keep designers and storytellers from being replaced by bots, Anne Milan Alo explained.
+Human stories are the most engaging, and the “nuance of human eye and emotion” will keep designers and storytellers from being replaced by bots, Anne Milan Alo explained.
 Kia said that media are in the business of capturing culture.
 Stories require emotion and relatability; storytelling by nature requires humanity.

-Balance the science with the art—It’s helpful to know the data, but it shouldn’t overshadow the emotion.
+It’s helpful to know the data, but it shouldn’t overshadow the emotion.
 The explosion of data, tools and social media changes the creative process, but needs to be balanced with artistic instinct.